malcolmroberts/opencl-intel-deb-patches/README.md

 opencl-intel-deb-patches
 ========================

-Patches for Debian/Ubuntu the Intel OpenCL drivers.
+Patches for the Debian/Ubuntu version of the Intel OpenCL drivers.

 Intel has provided Linux drivers for OpenCL on their CPUs and GPUs (https://software.intel.com/en-us/vcsource/tools/opencl-sdk), but the